 Tips for Finding a Financial Advisor

 - There are plenty of advisors who specialize in working with individuals.
-To find the best one for you, try our SmartAsset advisor matching tool.
-In five minutes, it will connect you with up to three local professionals, based on your answers to questions about your goals and needs.
+To find the right one for you, try our SmartAsset advisor matching tool.
+In five minutes, it will connect you with up to three local professionals.
 You can then review their profiles and compare their credentials before deciding to hire one.

 - Make sure the advisor is a fiduciary.
 This means he or she is legally bound to work in your best interests.
 Advisors who are not fiduciaries are simply required to make suitable recommendations to their clients.